MagicManFoli/MQTT_Switcher/README.md

 ### Trying to find the pattern between (system id + device id + state) and the rpi-rf code

-Sockets: Brennenstuhl ??, very easy and generic device with DIPs
+Sockets: Brennenstuhl RCS 1000SN, very easy and generic device with DIPs for channel selection

-####
+#### Recordings (view as raw)
 (default config, default pins)
 ["01010", "2"] true: 4477265 [pulselength 308, protocol 1]
 -> 100 0100 0101 0001 0101 0001